5 Salon Branding and Marketing Strategies You Can Start Immediately

 We suggest rewarding clients promptly, allowing them to earn a reward within 30 days of enrolling in your program, but without cashing in the day of (studies show that any longer than 30 days, customers are likely to forget they’re in the program altogether!).

-The easiest and most effective loyalty programs to maintain are those with “star counts”, in which clients receive a free product or service after clocking in a certain number of visits.
+The easiest and most effective loyalty programs to maintain are those with “star counts”, in which clients receive a free product or service, such as a lash shampoo bottle or lash tint, after clocking in a certain number of visits.
 (Think Starbucks and how reward members receive free grande drinks after every ten purchases!)
+You may even think about offering free lash swag!

 Optimize your salon website for SEO